TerribleAtCreating/dr-rhythm-editor/README.md

 # Features
-custom songs can be created, modified and deleted via the chart editor vanilla song list can be restored by deleting songlist.txt glhf, and happy charting!
+custom songs can be created, modified and deleted via the chart editor vanilla song list can be restored by deleting songlist.txt
+## A note about stems
+when creating a custom song, you will be asked to provide a "no guitar" stem and a "guitar" stem these can either:
+- be the same file (this will make them mutually exclusive in playthroughs)
+- one file with everything but the guitar, then one file with ONLY the guitar. (this is how stems are intended to work in DELTARUNE) glhf, and happy charting!

 PS. original snippets of the vanilla rhythm minigame